-- a.
-"Bodily injury" to a co-"employee" of the person operating the watercraft; or - b.
+- "Bodily injury" to a co-"employee" of the person operating the watercraft; or - b.
 "Property damage" to property owned by, rented to, in the charge of or occupied by you or the employer of any person who is an insured under this provision.

-Additional Insureds When Required By Written Contract, Written Agreement Or Permit contract, written agreement or because of a permit issued by a state or political subdivision, that such person or organization be added as an additional insured on your policy, provided the injury or damage occurs subsequent to the execution of the contract or agreement, or the issuance of the permit.
+6. Additional Insureds When Required By Written Contract, Written Agreement Or Permit

+The person(s) or organization(s) identified in Paragraphs a. through f. below are additional insureds when you have agreed, in a written contract, written agreement or because of a permit issued by a state or political subdivision, that such person or organization be added as an additional insured on your policy, provided the injury or damage occurs subsequent to the execution of the contract or agreement, or the issuance of the permit.